Peak 9552

 Find Nearby Peaks

 This peak anchors the south end of the Donkey Hills.
 It rises precipitously above Dry Creek.
-It is only three feet shorter than Donkey Benchmark, the Donkey Hills high point.
+It is only three feet shorter than Donkey Benchmark, the high point of the Donkey Hills.
 USGS Red Hills

 Peak 5952 anchors the southernmost end if the Donkey Hills.
 It is three feet shorter than Donkey Benchmark.